turingschool/backend-curriculum-site/module4/lessons/intro_to_oojs.md

+---
-# An Introduction to Object-Oriented JavaScript
+title: An Introduction to Object-Oriented JavaScript
+layout: page
+---

 ## Learning Goals